Our customers have been hired by:

 There are some things in life that you just don’t need to bother with.
-Like remembering all of the number pi or what the space between the teeth of your comb is called.
+Like remembering the number pi or what the space between the teeth of your comb is called.
 Your cover letter title isn’t one of those things.
+Why?

 Well, imagine you’re a recruiter who gets about 200 cover letters that are all titled “cover letter.”
-Are you going to go hunting to find out which one belongs to who?
+Are you going to go hunting to find out which one belongs to whom?
+Didn’t think so.

 Want to write your cover letter fast?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your resume.
 See actionable examples and get expert tips along the way.